Gradient-free pulse optimization for adiabatic control in open few-body quantum systems: Numerical examples

-Next, we apply our optimization strategy to three adiabatic protocols.
-Our first example is rapid adiabatic passage (RAP)---a protocol for population transfer between the ground and excited states of a two-level ``qubit'' system, by application of a chirped pulse.
-The Hamiltonian of a two-level system driven by a classical field in the rotating-wave approximation (RWA) is~\cite{gerry2023introductory}
+First, we study rapid adiabatic passage (RAP), a protocol for population transfer between the ground and excited states of a two-level system using a chirped pulse.
+The Hamiltonian in the rotating-wave approximation is~\cite{gerry2023introductory}